Paris 1 Panthéon-Sorbonne University: Research

-Every year around 400 PhD theses are defended and 1,700 pre-PhD post-graduate degrees are awarded in 74 subjects divided between 15 graduate schools.
+Every year, around 400 PhD theses are defended, and 1,700 pre-PhD post-graduate degrees are awarded in 74 subjects, divided between 15 graduate schools.

 Documentary resource centers

 In Economics, the library at the Centre Pierre Mendès France offers students free access to its large collection.

 In Law, the Cujas Library, co-administered with Panthéon-Assas, with its computerized documentation service, provides access to over 500 data banks and is the largest law and economics library in France.

 In Humanities, The Sorbonne Library, a common library of Panthéon-Sorbonne University, Sorbonne-Nouvelle University, Sorbonne University, and Paris Cité University.
 It is administered by Panthéon-Sorbonne University as per a governing agreement signed among these universities in 2000.
 It has a collection of almost three million books, 100,000 of which are more than 200 years old, and 17,500 periodicals covering all the humanities.
-The library and map collection of the Geography Institute are the oldest such collection in France.
+The library and map collection of the Geography Institute are the oldest such collections in France.
 In addition, the 400,000 volumes in the specialist libraries offer users one of the largest collections in France and Europe.

 International

 Panthéon-Sorbonne has signed over 150 conventions with foreign universities across five continents.
 These exchanges revolve around international networks such as Europaeum which bring together Oxford, London, Bologna, Bonn, Geneva, Helsinki, Leiden and Prague.
 The University of Paris I also heads a number of consortia which bring together French universities and professional organisations.
 The consortia are responsible for major international projects in Bucharest, Buenos Aires, Cairo, Istanbul (Galatasaray), and Moscow.

-Every year some 130 academics from foreign universities come to teach and do research at the University of Paris I. Many researchers and members of faculty take part in major international research programs abroad; the university also hosts many annual international conferences.
+Every year, some 130 academics from foreign universities come to teach and do research at the University of Paris I. Many researchers and members of faculty take part in major international research programs abroad; the university also hosts many annual international conferences.
 Six thousand international students, mainly from Europe, come to study as part of the SOCRATES or TEMPUS programmes.
 African students are joined by increasing numbers from Asia and America, and take part in specific programs organised in conjunction with universities across the world.